DavidTParks/gamefriendly/README.md

 # Gamefriendly.io
 <img src="https://img.shields.io/badge/platform-web-blue.svg">

 Gamefriendly is an application designed to connect like-minded gamers across multiple platforms.
 Create parties and game sessions with gamers of similar skill level, age, and seriousness.
 This application is still in development.
+Gamefriendly.io is built upon the Node, Express, MongoDB, ReactJS Stack.

 ## To Start Dev Server
 Clone the repo to your machine and run